 - Genetics, genomics and biomarkers

 All abstracts received by the indicated deadline will be evaluated by the Program Planning Committee.
-Acceptance, together with technical details for presentation (oral or poster), will be notified only to the submitting author by early December, 2018.
+Acceptance, together with technical details for presentation (oral or poster presentation), will be notified to the submitting author on May 3, 2021.